 The Ideas Safari

-What I have been trying to do a create a Safari.
+What I have been trying to do lately is create a Safari.
 It’s probably more like a guided tour, but Safari sounds better.
 The idea is simple.
 I print out a list of all of the items above and then quickly run through the list and decide which are relevant to the project and which are not.
 I then make some comments to help focus my journey.

 Ultimately I will come up with a rough itinerary.
 I then book in several time slots to conduct my Safari.